Bulk Slash: Reception

 Bulk Slash has been met with mostly positive reception from video game magazines and online publications alike since its release.
 Famitsu gave the game an overall mixed score.
-The Japanese Sega Saturn Magazine rated the title with a 8.0 out of 10 score.
+The Japanese Sega Saturn Magazine rated the title with an 8.0 out of 10 score.
 Nicolas Gavet of French gaming magazine Consoles + praised the presentation, graphics, sound design, gameplay and replay value, rating it with an 85% score.
 James Price of British magazine Saturn Power commended its large scale, 3D polygon visuals, consistent framerate, stating that the "Saturn's oft-maligned 3D visuals are better than many critics would have us believe".
 GameSetWatch's Danny Cowan noted that the graphics took advantage of the Saturn's hardware, as well as the colorful presentation and controls.
 Retro Gamer's Steve L. regarded it as "one slick action game on the Sega Saturn that all Saturn diehards should seek out".
 Hardcore Gamer's Jahanzeb Khan claimed that "very few games showcased the true potential of the underutilized Saturn hardware, and Bulk Slash is one that will still turn some heads", while commending it as "an addictive and highly re-playable mech action game".